The Modern Cloud Data Warehouse

 Flexibility When Choosing Cloud Vendors

 Maintaining a modern cloud data warehouse also means enjoying the ability to choose from a wide array of vendors in the cloud data management space.
-For example, Immuta’s data access control solution is designed to integrate seamlessly with your modern cloud data warehouse to provide universal access control at any scale.
+For example, the Immuta Data Security Platform is designed to integrate seamlessly with your modern cloud data warehouse to provide continuous protection and simplify access management at any scale.
 The ability to scale across platforms without vendor lock-in allows you to choose best-in-class solutions that are suited to your organization’s specific needs.

 How to Migrate to a Cloud Warehouse

 Looking to migrate your traditional cloud warehouse to a cloud-based solution?
 Immuta can help.
-Our cloud data access control solution provides universal cloud compatibility, so you can select the cloud data warehouse vendor of your choice, seamlessly integrate technologies, and ensure that your data – even the most sensitive data – is always kept secure and accessible only by those with authorization.
+Our data security platform integrates across cloud data warehouse platforms, so you can select the vendor of your choice, seamlessly integrate technologies, and ensure that your data – even the most sensitive – is always kept secure and accessible only by those with authorization.